-The presence of this kind of trees, typical of the balcanian vegetation, seems to be connected with the taking office, in this place, of groups of inhabitants coming from Albania, who took refuge in this mountains during the late Middle Ages.
+About twenty kilometres from the agriturismo, straddling Calabria and Basilicata, stretches the 196,400 hectare Pollino National Park with its extremely rare loricate pines.
+The presence of this species, typical of Balkan vegetation, seems to be linked to the settlement in this area of nuclei of inhabitants from Albania, who took refuge in these mountains in the late Middle Ages.